reza-nikzad/finansol/README.md

 # finansol
-A web application to track and manage costs, spend wise, and save more.
+A web application to track and manage costs, spends, and saving.